NickChubb/Communities/README.md

 ## Final Progress

-By the time I stopped working on this project, I had implemented several features and have a bare-bones example live on the Ropsten Test-Network (currently not working, see below...)
+By the time I stopped working on this project, I had implemented several features and have a bare-bones example live on the Sepolia Test Network

 ### Features Implemented:
 - Creating Community Access Tokens